Sequential PRO-3 ► 220 custom sounds

 There is a section that can easily be overlooked but absolutely should not – the waveshaping.
 It will give you as much variety / plasticity as the filters.
 It doesn’t just change the wave from sine to saw to pulse.
 There is one hundred variations (or mix levels) of these waves hidden in each increment of the waveshape knob.
 These are small variations, but they should be explored nonetheless.

-It’s funny, because the Arturia Matrixbrute has the mod matrix right on top of its panel (and it’s so huge that you cannot miss it), but it sounds so good that many times I can do with no patching whatsoever.
+Fun fact: the Arturia Matrixbrute has the mod matrix right on top of its panel (and it’s so huge that you cannot miss it), but it sounds so good that many times I can do with no patching whatsoever.
 The mod matrix is simply not necessary.
 A filtered oscillator plus some general knob tweaking is enough to come up with something interesting and organic.
 The core sound of the PRO-3 is more static, and it needs the mod-matrix like a fish needs water.
 Ironically, its mod matrix is hidden and harder to see.

-The value knobs skip values sometimes, but it’s not frustrating, as it takes only a fraction of a second to fix a value.
+Sometimes the value knobs skip values, but it’s not frustrating, as it takes only a fraction of a second to fix a value.
 Speaking of knobs: those are the most user-unfriendly knobs I’ve ever touched.
 It’s just unbelievable how much resistance they have and how much force is needed to twist them in a brand-new, unused unit.
 Maybe Sequential was fed up with people comlaining about wobbly REV-2 knobs and this time they made ultra-tight knobs?
 Also, those LEDs will cause a severe case of photic retinopathy in anybody who’s silly enough to stare at them while playing the PRO-3 in a dark room.
 Adjustable LED light intensity would be very welcome.

 We have a lot of mono synths on the market, but only a couple of them come with patch memory.
 Out of these, I think only three come in full size: PRO-3, Matrixbrute and SUB-37.
 They are pretty close in terms of technical prowess and modular interconnectivity.
 Only the SUB-37 stands out by its conspicuous lack of third oscillator and onboard effects.
 The PRO-3 also stands out with what seems to be the deepets mod matrix and the most powerful, 11-animation-lane sequencer on the market.
 This leaves us with only two criteria to judge against: the sound & the interface.